alecsolder/ag2/autogen/agentchat/contrib/learning/README.md

 ## Intro
 There is a notebook which shows this off: swarms_as_code.ipynb and swarms_as_code_empty.ipynb (use the empty one unless you want to see my logs)

-This notebook is going to show off all the different features added as part of this PR.

 The idea for this came from the fact that I wanted to leverage the swarm-loop debugging functionality but there was a lot to be desired in the "orchestration" of these swarm-loop debugging efforts.
 I'm sure someone can make a model strategize and orchestrate big complicated swarms though.